 The bytran program contains the US Standard 1986 atmospheric models built in and allows usage of the ground level atmospheric model parameters in horizontal path calculations.
 Other atmospheric models and emperical databases such as MERRA are being considered.

 Basic spectral line calculation parameters such as the lineshape may be specified.
 Currently the Voigt profile is used by default, however the implementations of Hartmann-Trann and other derivative profiles are being considered.
 The wing contribution of the individual absorption lines may be specified in either absolute units of cm-1 or the saturated half widths.
 The larger of the 2 specified values will be used in calculations.
 Specifying the intensity threshold will cut-off weak lines below the threshold specified from the calculations.

 The instrument functions are added to emulate the performance of a spectral instrument.
 This capability is based on the Python source code made available with the HAPI (HITRAN application programming interface).
 The instrument functions available include: Rectangular (boxcar), Triangular, Gaussian, Dispersion (Lorentz), Diffraction, and Michelson.

 Bluetooth and Serial port communication -|- Remote execution to allow integration into custom systems -|- Raspberry Pi Sense HAT support

-Planned feature: Bluetooth and seral port communication capability for remote control and retrieval of bytran calculation results to facilitate simplified integration of bytran running on dedicated hardware into customized systems.
+Planned feature: WiFi / Ethernet, Bluetooth and Seral port communication capability using the bytran communication protocol for remote control and retrieval of bytran calculation results to facilitate simplified integration of bytran running on dedicated hardware into customized systems.

 Planned feature: The optional usage of Raspberry Pi with the Sense HAT add-on board is planned to measure ambient total pressure, temperature and humidity (water vapor concentration) to provide input for line-by-line calculations instead of manual entry.